Francesco Attanasio is a Certified Scrum Professional® (CSP), Certified ScrumMaster® (CSM), Developer, Trainer, Reader, Dreamer and Runner.

 Holding a Master’s degree in Computer Science from Salerno University, he started working in Ericsson as Software Developer in 1996, after one year as Information Technology and Programming Languages Trainer.

 After several years’ experience in SW Development, System Management and Technical Coordination of international and complex telecom/IT projects, with external partners and suppliers, he started embracing Scrum.
-He's now been working as ScrumMaster for more than 2 years.
+He's now been working as ScrumMaster and Agile Practitioner for more than 5 years.
 Having worked so far as Scrum Developer and ScrumMaster in several teams, Francesco has fieldwork experience of how Scrum can be implemented with success.

 He provides Lean/Agile/Scrum training and coaching to Product Owners, ScrumMasters and Development Teams.